 220.127.116.11. needs for liquidity, regularity of income, and preservation or appreciation of capital; and

 18.104.22.168. an asset’s special relationship or special value, if any, to the purposes of the endowment or to one or more of the beneficiaries.

 6.3.4.
 An institution shall make a reasonable effort to verify facts relevant to the investment and management of endowed assets.

 6.3.5.
-Any institution that elects to invest their endowment funds with another institution may do so with prior approval from their Board of Trustees and the Board of Regents and shall adopt the investment guidelines of the institution receiving the funds in place of the guidelines outlined in 6.2-6.3.
+Any institution that elects to invest their endowment funds with another institution may do so with prior approval from their Board of Trustees and the Board of Higher Education and shall adopt the investment guidelines of the institution receiving the funds in place of the guidelines outlined in 6.2-6.3.